tpwo/pyzet/docs/README.md

 especially when it has grown a bit. `pyzet grep` command works by running `git grep` with these flags:

-* `-n` -- matching line number is added to the output
 * `-i` -- ignore letter case
 * `-I` -- ignore binary files
 * `--heading` -- print filename and then matched lines below it
 * `--break` -- print a blank line between matched files

+Note that `pyzet grep` offers some additional options, and you can check them out with `pyzet grep --help`.

-Remember that `git grep` will look only in files that are tracked by Git.
+Also, remember that `git grep` will look only in files that are tracked by Git.

 Now, run a grep search on our repo, as we have one zettel in there.
 Let's use `zettel` as a search pattern:

     $ pz grep zettel
     20220126232605/README.md
-    1:# This is my first zettel created with pyzet
+    # This is my first zettel created with pyzet

     20220126232605/README.md
-    3:The above line is the title of this zettel, and this is part of 4:its contents.
+    The above line is the title of this zettel, and this is part of its contents.
 It's a good practice to wrap lines like that, so zettels

 As you can see, we've got three matches in our two files.
 In your output, you should also see some nice coloring (e.g. matched pattern